m1rr0r/aejs/README.md

 	aejs.renderString(aejsTemplateString, args, callback);
 	    => callback(err, res) will be called

 `args` is passed to the compiled template as `locals` argument.
 The example above demonstrate this.
 It could be rendered with the follwoing code:

 	aejs.renderString(str, { dir: __dirname }, function(err, res) {
 		if (err) return console.log('Error: ' + err));
 		console.log(res);
 	});

+## Description

+The idea is to extend the embedded javascript templates with the ability to render parts of the template asynchroneously.
+In order to acheve that we extend EJS syntax with the ability to "name" any scope frgarment.

+A named fragment is started with `<%(name) ... %>` and ends with `<% ... (name)%>`.
+Everything between the fragment start and end goes in it.
+Starting a fragment declares a javascript local variable with that name.
+We must explicitly "signal" that we have completed putting things in it by calling `name.finish();`.

+Don't forget to call `name.finish();` if you name a fragment, otherwise the rendering of the template will never finish.

 ## License